Our Level 3 Salsa classes are for those with a minimum of nine to twelve months of regular class attendance of our course programs or elsewhere.

 Mohammed is an award-winning instructor in Latin dance which is his specialism.

-He has been teaching for almost a decade everyone from beginners to advanced and his motto is "all classes must be fun" so expect a fair few jokes.
+He has been teaching for over 15 years, everyone- from beginners to advanced, and his motto is "all classes must be fun" so expect a fair few jokes.

 -